-The Chimborazo volcano is the highest mountain in Ecuador (6310 m a.s.l) and if you measure it from the center of the earth, it is the highest mountain on earth (because the earth is an ellipse and Chimborazo lays straight on the equator, its peak is the furthest point away from the earth’s center).
+The top of the Chimborazo volcano is the highest point in Ecuador (6310 m a.s.l) and if you measure it from the center of the earth, it is the highest point on earth (because the earth is an ellipse and Chimborazo lays straight on the equator, its peak is the furthest point away from the earth’s center).

-Located in the central Andes, it is one of the most impressive volcanoes from the ´avenue of the volcanoes´, as described by the German geographer Alexander from Humboldt in the 19th century, existing of a range of over 20 volcanoes crossing Ecuador.
+Located in the central Andes, it is one of the most impressive volcanoes from the ´avenue of the volcanoes´, as described by the German geographer Alexander von Humboldt in the 19th century, existing of over 20 volcanoes crossing Ecuador.

 “We took the tour to Chimborazo which was fantastic – a great hike (altitude felt but we had already acclimated), beautiful, rich with history and stunning views.” – traveler C.K. from the United States

 Naturalist guide, tea, coffee or hot chocolate, water and a snack